System Design Space

 medium

-The conversation about programming meanings matters because it shifts attention away from hand-describing an algorithm and toward designing system behavior.
+The idea of programming meanings matters because it shifts attention away from hand-describing an algorithm and toward designing system behavior.

-For design reviews, it is a strong way to discuss reward design, evaluation loops, product semantics, and the part of AI architecture that rarely shows up on an ordinary service diagram.
+For design reviews, it is a strong case for discussing utility design, product semantics, and the part of AI architecture that rarely appears on a standard service diagram.

 Practical value of this chapter